|

 Assemblies of God graciously came to our assistance after repeated failed

 attempts to secure financing from other sources.)
+An

 alternate solution was presented to Dr Brown whereby he would remain President